+Also known as a deterioration inhibitor.
 A term applied to compound ingredients, mainly antioxidants, which inhibit premature degradation of elastomers.

 An ingredient added to a rubber compound to protect the product against deterioration by oxygen.
 Antioxidants belong to the class of compounding ingredients known as protective agents, and their mode of action is considered to be removal of free radicals which are generated by the interactions of oxygen and the polymer at elevated temperatures.
 Failure to remove these free radicals will results in an ongoing deterioration of the polymer.
 Antioxidants are compounds that inhibit oxidation, a chemical reaction that can produce free radicals and chain reactions that may damage the cells of organisms.

 An antiozonant, also known as anti-ozonate, is an organic compound that prevents, or retards damage caused by ozone.